Probiotics Market

 1. Probiotic F&B Sales Spearhead

-The probiotic food and beverages segment dominated the market in 2022.
+The probiotic food and beverages segment dominated the probiotics market in 2025.
 Enzymes and probiotics are being added to food and beverage products by manufacturers more frequently.
 The demand from consumers for foods with higher nutrient and fiber contents is to blame for this.

 Probiotics and other digestive components are frequently used in fish oil and yogurt to lower the risk of troubles with gut health.
 Due to rising awareness of ways to improve quality of life and a rise in disposable income, probiotics have gained popularity among consumers as a treatment for various health issues.